knee-cola/jest-mock-promise/README.md

 // ./__mocks__/es6-promise.js
 import JestMockPromise from 'jest-mock-promise';

-// mocking the es6-promise, which is used by Axios export { JestMockPromise as Promise };
+// mocking the es6-promise, which is used by component we are testing export { JestMockPromise as Promise };
 ```
 Now that's set up, we can modify our test: